stevenschwenke/SoftwareEngineeringCourse/remoteWorking.md

 - employers: organize meetups at least 2 times a year, multiple days.
 People have to meet in person!
 Have activities for working together, meeting the customer together, having fun together.
 See https://stevenschwenke.de/theFirstGetTogetherOfMeAndMyRemoteTeam
 - employers: train the commonly used language with ongoing language courses
 - have a real-life meeting at the beginning of the project
+- with that first meeting: begin to build trust
+- don't stop there: trust has to be groomed and buid further
 - have a look at open source projects: all remote, a lot of them awesome and used worldwide.
 These are endlessly more complex than most of the "business" applications you will work on.
 - if only part of team remote: treat them like equals because they are equals!
 Get rid of technical impediments, improve social skills of the whole (!) team, meet in person.
 - everyone involved must be a pro in communication because a big part of inter-human communication is not available remotely (gesture, facial expression, surroundings, smell, hearing everything, ...)